imskm/kore-doc/api/curl.md

 | -- | -- |
 | client | A kore\_curl data structure. |
 | url | The URL to be associated with this context. |

+### Settings {#settings}

+By default this function will set the following libcurl options:
+(some of these are **required** by the Kore curl API to function, it is advised you do not override these).

+- CURLOPT\_NOSIGNAL is set to 1.
+- CURLOPT\_URL is set to the URL passed.
+- CURLOPT\_USERAGENT is set to "kore/version".
+- CURLOPT\_PRIVATE is set to the kore\_client data structure.
+- CURLOPT\_WRITEFUNCTION is set to the kore\_curl\_tobuf function.
+- CURLOPT\_ERRORBUFFER is set to point to the internal error buffer.
+- CURLOPT\_TIMEOUT is set to the configuration option value curl\_timeout.
+- CURLOPT\_WRITEDATA is set to the response kore buffer of the data structure.

 ### Returns
 Nothing